What are the safety checking regulations?

-The Children's Act 2014 applies to some, but not all, self-employed persons or sole practitioners:
+The Children's Act 2014 applies to some, but not all, self-employed persons or sole practitioners.
+If they are:

-- If they are contracted by a state service, they'll need to be safety checked by that state service
+- contracted by a state service, they'll need to be safety checked by that state service

-- if they are contracted by an organisation that receives funding from a state service to provide regulated activities, the funded organisation is required to ensure safety checking is done.
+- contracted by an organisation that receives funding from a state service to provide regulated activities, the funded organisation is required to ensure safety checking is done.

 The second requirement may also capture a small number of self-employed or sole practitioners who have formed separate legal entities, and are employed or engaged by them (for example, companies where a practitioner is both employed by the company and its sole shareholder).